What is a Catalytic Converter?

 Catalytic converters can be expensive because they need to be made from a mixture of precious metals.
 Platinum, palladium, and rhodium are some of the main precious metals required to make a catalytic converter.
 Since these metals cannot be externally produced and need to be used in their naturally occurring state, construction of catalytic converts can be tricky, and expensive.

-The average cost to fix a catalytic converter can be between $1,317 and $1,594.
+The average cost to fix a catalytic converter is around $2,200.
 If you need to replace your catalytic converter but don’t have the immediate funds to do so, there are things you can do to help offset the initial cost, but there is no getting around having this essential piece of equipment installed in your car.

 How to Keep a Catalytic Converter in Good Condition